open-voice-interoperability/docs-archived/technical_masterplan.md

 # Components and Artifacts

 Each voice agent contains several components such as those illustrated in Figure C1.
 Each component consumes artifacts from previous components and produces artifacts for use by later components.
 For example, the TTS component will accept text artifacts as input and produce speech artifacts as output.
-Each component should have a standard format for its input and output artifacts so component can be easily replaced or reused.
+Each component should have a standard format for its input and output artifacts so a component can be easily replaced or reused.

 ### Flexibility

-We will define the formats for artifacts (but not the algorithms that convert consume and produce artifacts).
+We will define the formats for artifacts (but not the algorithms that convert, consume, and produce artifacts).
 By standardizing artifact formats, we enable the replacement of components by other components that process input artifacts and product output artifacts faster, more efficiently, or more accurately.
 For example, a speech recognition component algorithm based on the hidden Markov model can be replaced by a neural network model.

 Every voice agent contains components that consume and manipulate artifacts.
 If components in different voice agents produce and consume artifacts in standard formats, artifacts can be shared across voice agents.